mhdirkse/docker4ibis/README.md

 - docker build -t ibissource/iaf:7.5-20190918.183145 .

 Wait for the building process to finish and you should be able to use the IAF image.

+## Troubleshooting

+You will need to be able to share data between your local drive and the docker container.
+Sharing drives might not be set by default causing an error or making it so your configurations and tests cannot be found in the Ibis console.
+In order to share your local drive with docker you will need to go to the settings of Docker Desktop.
+In the settings menu go to the Shared Drives tab.
+Check the drive(s) you want to share with docker and click apply.
+Docker should now be able to use docker volumes and share files between your local drive and a docker container.